 “Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.” ~ Viktor L. Frankl, Man’s Search for Meaning

 - People strive for meaning.
 I agree with Frankl “…that man’s main concern is not to seek pleasure or to avoid pain, but rather to find a meaning to his life.”
 Nor do I disagree with Adler’s Individual Psychology’s basic proposition that humans strive “…from a minus situation towards a plus situation, from a feeling of inferiority towards superiority, perfection, totality.” or with what Frankl described as the pursuit of power.
 I believe that since a child can be forced into a premature and forced decision regarding his identity and style of life, the potential autonomous path of a life with meaning is thwarted and distorted into unauthentic and subconscious scripts.
-Logoteleology proposes that as an adult the individual is tasked with finding, creating or inventing meaning to gain genuine autonomy and control over his or her life.
+Logoteleology proposes that as an adult the individual is tasked with uncovering, finding, creating or inventing meaning to gain genuine autonomy and control over his or her life.

 - All positive meaning-fulfillment is social, transcendental or other-directed, and required for social and psychological adjustment.
 I believe that all meaningful actions and healthy mental states are accomplished through dealings that benefit others.
 Meaningfulness, in simple terms, comes from being outwardly-oriented (e.g. serving others) versus inwardly-oriented (e.g. narcissism).
 Meaningfulness also entails having a genuine and healthy (e.g. virtuous, moral and ethical) internal compass guiding decision making and choice selection.